thelounge/thelounge.github.io/_docs/usage.md

 ## Installing additional themes

-A list of all available themes can be found [on the npm registry](https://www.npmjs.com/search?q=keywords%3Athelounge-theme).
-To install a theme called `thelounge-theme-foo`, run:
+A list of all available themes can be found [on the npm registry](https://www.npmjs.com/search?q=keywords%3Athelounge-theme) and installed with `thelounge install`.
+For example, to install a theme called `thelounge-theme-solarized`, run:

 ```
-thelounge install thelounge-theme-foo
+thelounge install thelounge-theme-solarized
 ```

 After restarting The Lounge, the theme will now be available in the client settings.